 - Gladys Taylor as Teawash

-Noted elder aboriginal actor George Clutesi (who played Old Bernard) appeared in a few episodes.
-In one memorable episode he helps the community deal with the white man's upsetting of a 500 year old native burial ground.
+Noted elder aboriginal actor George Clutesi (who played Old Bernard) appeared in a an episode.
+In it he helps Hack deal with the importance of an ancestral medicine bag.

 The Stars of the Show-